rollbar/docs/onboarding/android.md

 </manifest>
 ```

-Then initialize Rollbar in your MainActivity:
+Then initialize Rollbar in your `MainActivity.java`:

 ``` java
 import com.rollbar.android.Rollbar